Podcast - Latest Episode

 953. Helloween / Helloween [EP].
 1985.
 5/5

-With just five songs on this EP, it doesn't fail to produce, and gives you everything you would expect from a young band trying to make its impact on the world.
-The album intro, of the alarm clock waking up its occupant with some radio station, and then changing channels while getting up and making breakfast, certainly makes you wonder what the hell you have walked into the first time you hear it.
+Despite the fact that there are just five songs on this EP, the energy and speed and blistering brilliance of this first instalment for Helloween delivers on every level imaginable.
+The album begins with the unexpected intro of the alarm clock waking up its occupant on the morning radio station, and then changing channels while getting up and making breakfast.
+It does make you wonder what the hell you have walked into the first time you hear it.
 From here though, Kai's ear splitting scream as the intro to "Starlight" brings your senses to attention.
 There's no doubting what the band are sending towards you from the start of this song.
+The cacophony of drums and guitars to open up might sound haphazard yet is anything but.
 It speeds along at a monumental rate and at volume through your speakers.
-The twin guitars of Hansen and Weikath are a classic combination, each willing to take on a role by themselves, but also magnificent in tandem harmony.
+The twin guitars of Hansen and Weikath make their mark as a classic combination from the outset, each willing to take on a role by themselves, but also magnificent in tandem harmony.
 Marcus Grosskopf's bass runs overtime, his fingers running up and down the fretboard like an over excited mouse.
-It's a unique sound too, not looking to copy anyone, but it gives the Helloween sound a beautiful bass line of its own.
+It's a unique sound too, not looking to copy anyone, but it gives the Helloween sound a beautiful bass groove of its own that is a uniqueness that dominates for the foreseeable future.
 Topping this off are the free flowing drums of Ingo Schwichtenberg who fires away on all cylinders, helping to drive the music to new levels.
-This amazing quartet, full of youth and fire, gives up everything they have in the name of metal.
+This amazing quartet, full of youth and fire, gives up everything they have in the name of speed metal.

 No comments: